ITSDF B56 CONSENSUS COMMITTEES PROCEDURES

 a) Finding for the appellant, remanding the action to the Main Committee or the Secretary with a specific statement of the issues and facts in regard to which fair and equitable action was not taken;

 b) Finding for the respondent, with a specific statement of the facts that demonstrate fair and equitable treatment of the appellant and the appellant’s objections;

 c) Finding that new, substantive evidence has been introduced, and remanding the entire action to the Main Committee or the Secretary for appropriate reconsideration.

 Units of the International System of Units (SI), the modernized metric system, are the preferred units of measurement in American National Standards unless determined otherwise as a result of consideration of industry, government, or public needs.
 Imperial units with SI units in parenthesis may be used in user’s sections.

-There is no objection in principle to drafting a proposed standard in terms that include the use of a patented item, if it is considered that technical reasons justify this approach.
+There is no objection in principle to drafting an American National Standard (ANS) in terms that include the use of an essential patent claim (one whose use would be required for compliance with that standard) if it is considered that technical reasons justify this approach.